Thomas Burgess (bishop of Salisbury): Life

-Burgess saw the creation of St David's Lampeter as his great work: he left the college at his death his personal library of some 9,000 volumes, a working collection gathered during a lifetime devoted to the study of classics, literature, history, antiquities, and theology.
-His library remains at Lampeter, now as a special collection of the University of Wales Trinity St Davids: his many annotations offer an insight into Burgess's scholarly and theological preoccupations.
+Burgess saw the creation of St David's College Lampeter as his great work: he left the college at his death his personal library of some 9,000 volumes, a working collection gathered during a lifetime devoted to the study of classics, literature, history, antiquities, and theology.
+His library remains at Lampeter, now as a special collection of the University of Wales Trinity St Davids; his many annotations offer an insight into Burgess's scholarly and theological preoccupations.

 Works

 A list of his works, which are very numerous, will be found in his biography by John Scandrett Harford (2nd ed, 1841).
 In addition to those already referred to may be mentioned his Essay on the Study of Antiquities; First Principles of Christian Knowledge; Reflections on the Controversial Writings of Dr. Priestley; Emendationes in Suidam et Hesychium, et alios Lexicographos Graecos; The Bible, and nothing but the Bible, the Religion of the Church of England.